lindseywalker1/LW-EPI590R-final/README_LW.md

      - top50.csv the orginal file that I read in and connected to my final project by using the here function

- #### i am also saving my final code here
+I am also saving my final code here as a second back up to the "FULL_CODE_LW"
-# running R script for my final project

 here::here()
 setwd("data")
 getwd()

-# load the music data in
+Loading the music data in:
 library(readr)
 data1 <- read_csv("/Users/lindseywalker/Documents/Documents/Documents/Documents/
                   RSPH/FALL 2023/EPI590R/final-project-LW/data/top50.csv")